freemjstudio/freemjstudio/README.md

 <h3 align="center"> Pursuing sustainable service and infrastructure based on data & cloud </h3>
 I do love "sustainability".
 My tech blog name is "Sustainable Development".
 My life goal and also a goal as a engineer is sustainable growth.
-Achieving the result in a short momentum is also great but I always keep in mind, "What's the next step?".
+Achieving the result in a short momentum is great but I always keep in mind, "What's the next step?".
 I will "Stay Hungry" for new technology and better skills.

 <div>